-WSL pointers
+WSL tips

 Windows Subsystem for Linux (WSL) is my main programming environment, after giving up Windows in 2015.
 It is surprisingly good.